walt-id/waltid-wallet-docs/what-is-the-wallet/issuer-and-verifier-portals.md

 # Issuer & Verifier Portals

-Besides the functionality outlined in [Functionality](../what-is-the-wallet/wallet/functional-overview/functionality.md), the wallet backend also features API backends for the **issuer and verifier portals**.

-The issuer and verifier portals are **demo web portals** to showcase the scenarios of getting verifiable credentials issued into the wallet by a certified issuer or presenting a credential to a relying party.
+The issuer and verifier portals are **demo web portals** showcasing the scenarios of getting verifiable credentials issued into the wallet by a certified issuer or presenting a credential to a relying party.
 They can be used as reference implementations for issuers and verifiers to implement their own service platforms.

 For credential and presentation exchange, we make use of the OIDC/SIOP protocols described in [OIDC](../concepts/oidc.md).